mgallo/openai.ex/README.md

 See: https://platform.openai.com/docs/api-reference/chat/create for the complete list of parameters you can pass to the completions function

 ### chat_completion() with stream
-Creates a completion for the chat message
+Creates a completion for the chat message, by default it streams to `self()`, but you can override the configuration by passing a config override to the function with a different `stream_to`  http_options parameter.

 #### Example request
 ```elixir